cambridge-ceu/cambridge-ceu.github.io/pages/pages-root-folder/index.md

 widget3:
   title: "Blog posts"
   url: 'https://cambridge-ceu.github.io/blog/'
+  image: qrcode-50.svg
   text: 'A quick overview of all blog posts.'
-widget4:
-  title: "QR code"
-  image: qrcode-50.svg
-  text: ''
 #
 # Use the call for action to show a button on the frontpage
 #